 The Corporation as a Whole

 Recall that the statement of net position provides the perspective of the Corporation as a whole.
-Table 1 provides a summary of the Corporation's net position as of December 31, 2017.
-Since this is the Corporation's initial year, comparisons to year-end balances of the previous year are not available.
-In future years, when prior year information is available, a comparative analysis of government-wide data will be presented.
+Table 1 provides a summary of the Corporation's net position as of December 31, 2020 and 2019.

 Table 1 Net Position